cloudfoundry/stratos/deploy/kubernetes/console/README.md

 ## Installation

+Stratos can be installed to a Kubernetes cluster using Helm.
+Either Helm 2 or Helm 3 can be used, although we recommend using the newer Helm 3 version.

+Ensure the [Helm](https://github.com/helm/helm) client and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) CLIs are installed.
+If you are using Helm 2, ensure you've initialized Tiller into your cluster with the appropriate
+Service Account.

 The Helm chart is published to the Stratos Helm repository.

 You will need to have the Stratos Helm repository added to your Helm setup, if you do not, run: